trex-paxos/trex-paxos-jvm/README.md

 > Do not optimise the happy path for lost messages.
 Rather have nodes request retransmission.
 The ensures that the exact protocol and its invarants are guaranteed.

-The next observation I wish to make is that in my day job I have many times had to write up what happenes during outages of complex distributed systems.
+In my day job I have many times had to write up what happened during outages of complex distributed systems.
-This has lead me to the following wisdom written by experts:
+Thesw may experiences at may companies over many years has lead me to the following wisdom written by people smarter than me

 > Do not attempt to have any smart error handling logic to deal with problems such as IOExceptions.
 The best approach is “let it crash” and have something monitoring the code such as kubernetes health checks, reboot any process that hits any network connectivity errors.